 This type of soft contact lens creates an area of defocus in the mid periphery of the eye.
 This is very similar to the effect of a multifocal contact lens and can slow the progression of myopia.
 These contact lenses are a daily disposable lens.

 Atropine Eye Drops

 Atropine is used as an off-label treatment for myopia.
+Atropine in the past was used for the treatment of amblyopia (lazy eye), but when used for myopia the concentration of atropine is a much lower percentage.
 This eye drop temporarily blocks the accommodation reflex of the eye and dilates the pupils slightly.
 It has been shown to slow the progression of myopia in children.